Special consideration policy for Oxford admissions tests 2025

 • Normal stress relating to examinations and tests;

-• General personal or home/family problems.
+• General personal or home/family issues.

-If these circumstances are not reported before taking the test it will not normally be possible for them to be taken into consideration.
+If these circumstances are not reported before taking the test, it will not normally be possible for them to be taken into consideration.

-Should you encounter any of the relevant circumstances (i.e. those outlined in the section above entitled ‘Which circumstances should be reported?’) from the time at which you enter the test centre or immediately before your test booking, this should be reported via your Oxford Admissions Test account within 48 hours of your scheduled test, with an explanation of the circumstances.
+Should you encounter any of the relevant circumstances (i.e. those outlined in the section above entitled ‘Which circumstances should be reported?’) from the time at which you enter the test centre or immediately before your test booking, this should be reported via your Oxford Admissions Test account either prior to, or within 48 hours of your scheduled test, with an explanation of the circumstances.
 We do understand that in some circumstances it may take longer to acquire the requested evidence.
-Where supporting evidence is required, requests for special consideration should be submitted, together with evidence, within four working days of the published date for your test.
+Where supporting evidence is required, requests for special consideration should be submitted, together with evidence, within five working days of the published date for your test.

 When there is no test score: where a candidate reports special circumstances (with supporting evidence where required) and this means they are not able to attend their test booking, their Oxford application will then be considered without a test score.